 All organizations and parties involved in the prevention and treatment of HIV in Amsterdam are working together in the H-TEAM.
 The multidisciplinary teams that together form the H-TEAM are listed below.

 For each cornerstone, a team consisting of experts from different partner organizations works independently on the development and implementation of innovative projects that will help achieve the cornerstone’s specific goals.
-The project leaders of the cornerstone teams together form the management team, led by Dr. Godelieve de Bree, and carries the daily responsibility for the progress of the H-TEAM.
-Final responsibility for the H-TEAM rests with the steering committee, which is led by Prof. Dr. Peter Reiss, and consists of the representatives of the partner organizations.
+The project leaders of the cornerstone teams together form the management team and carries the daily responsibility for the progress of the H-TEAM.
+Final responsibility for the H-TEAM rests with the steering committee and consists of the representatives of the partner organizations.
+Both the cornerstone team and the steering committee are led by Dr. Godelieve de Bree, the principal investigator of the H-TEAM.
 The H-TEAM members are everyone involved in the development, implementation and integration into the public domain of the H-TEAM.
 The

 In addition, all teams are supported by two other teams: the data management team and the communications team.
 The data management team provides a coordinated approach to data collection and data storage, monitoring of final points and methodological support.
 The communications team supports all teams in developing communication strategies, press reports and other communications.